-Figure 2 - The material outsourcing of RGBM.
+Figure 12 - The material outsourcing of RGBM.

-Asset liability management, investment policy and liquidity management function
+Asset liability management ("ALM"), investment policy and liquidity management function

-The Division Investment Committee ("DIV-IC") is responsible for oversight and management of credit, market and liquidity risk across the Division and for monitoring the performance and management of the Division's investments and portfolios.
-There is no consolidated Division investment strategy document but rather each investment portfolio has its own objectives which are defined in the relevant investment guidelines presented to the relevant investment manager.
+The Division Investment Committee ("DIV-IC") is responsible for monitoring the performance and management of investments & portfolios, including against ALM targets.
+Each investment portfolio has its own objectives which are defined in the relevant investment guidelines presented to the relevant investment manager.
+PLRA maintains a separate investment committee under its requirements.